A line freeze is a restriction that temporarily prevents or limits new borrowing under an existing HELOC.

 The term becomes practical when a homeowner expects to use more of the line and discovers that the ability to borrow more has been limited.

-A homeowner has an open HELOC but later learns that new draws are temporarily restricted under the line terms or lender action.
+A homeowner has an open HELOC for emergency repairs but later learns that new draws are temporarily restricted, even though the existing balance still has to be repaid.
 That restriction is a line freeze.

 Line freeze differs from Credit Limit because the credit limit is the approved maximum, while a line freeze is a later restriction on access to that line.